djiotua/tryhackme/writeups/winfundpt3.md

   <details>
     <summary>Explanation</summary>

-    Using Windows Update, I went to "View update history", followed by "Definition Updates", to which they are two that were installed.
+    Using Windows Update, I went to "View update history", followed by "Definition Updates", to which there are two that were installed.
   </details>

 ---